wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 ####Useful Resources
 The following links provide additional detail on scalability targets:
--	You can view the current scalability targets on the page [Azure Storage Scalability and Performance Targets on MSDN](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx).
+-	See [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets) for information about scalability targets.
--	You can learn more about storage redundancy options in the blog post [Windows Azure Storage Redundancy Options and Read Access Geo Redundant Storage](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/12/11/introducing-read-access-geo-replicated-storage-ra-grs-for-windows-azure-storage.aspx)– see the next section for more details.
+-	See [Azure Storage replication](/documentation/articles/storage-redundancy) and the blog post [Azure Storage Redundancy Options and Read Access Geo Redundant Storage](http://blogs.msdn.com/b/windowsazurestorage/archive/2013/12/11/introducing-read-access-geo-replicated-storage-ra-grs-for-windows-azure-storage.aspx) for information about storage redundancy options.
--	For current information about pricing for Azure services, see [Azure pricing at-a-glance](/pricing/overview/).
+-	For current information about pricing for Azure services, see [Azure pricing](/pricing/overview/).

 ###Networking
 While the API calls matter, often the physical network constraints of the application have a significant impact on performance.
 The following describe some of limitations users may encounter.